 But there’s good news, too!
 According to the same BVDW research, Germans mostly buy clothes, shoes, accessories, electronic devices, and computer parts, including software, online.

 This offers a chance to all of the online retailers and software houses out there.
-If you want to know how us, at Text United, set ourselves up for sales across the DACH market, check out the blog post about it here.

-And don’t hesitate to contact us to help you set up a proper localization strategy for entering the German market with your business!
+Don’t hesitate to contact us to help you set up a proper localization strategy for entering the German market with your business!